 TERRAZA

-The first word foreigners learn about home ownership in Spain: the terrace.
-The one they've always dreamed of.
+The first word that foreigners who want to become property owners in Spain learn: the terrace.
+The one they have always dreamed of.

 TERRAZA A LA CATALANA

-This is a traditional type of roof terrace typical of Mediterranean architecture, particularly developed in Catalonia.
-It has been used since the Middle Ages and is renowned for its bioclimatic qualities.
-This flat roof is made up of several specific technical layers to guarantee maximum natural thermal insulation, passive ventilation and durability.
+This is a traditional type of roof terrace characteristic of Mediterranean architecture, particularly developed in Catalonia.
+It has been used since the Middle Ages and is known for its bioclimatic qualities.
+This flat roof consists of several specific technical layers to ensure maximum natural thermal insulation, passive ventilation and high durability.

 TRASTERO

-Storage room.
-It's very common to find apartments with trastero in Spain.
+A storage room.
+It is very common to find apartments with trastero in Spain.

 TUBERÍAS

-All pipes carrying fluids such as water or gas.
+All the conduits transporting fluids such as water or gas.

 V